epfl-lasa/robetarme-deliverables-wp5/README.md

 - Convenience Functions:

-We've prepared some convenience functions for easy integration into your projects.
+We've prepared a set of convenience functions to streamline the integration of tasks into your projects.
+These functions are designed to simplify common operations and enhance ease of use.
+Some examples include:

+- Initialize Task: Initializes the task environment, setting up necessary parameters and configurations.
+- Homing: Moves the robotic system to a predefined home position for safe starting or ending of tasks.
+- DoTask: Executes the specified task, handling all necessary actions and interactions.
+- GoPosition: Navigates the robotic system to a designated position within the workspace.

 These functions are well-documented using Doxygen.
 You can find the documentation here.

 - Finite State Machine (FSM):